crosstool-ng/crosstool-ng.github.io/_pages/docs/2_Installation.md

 permalink: /docs/install/
 ---

+Before installing crosstool-NG, you may need to install additional packages on the host OS.
+Specific instructions for several supported operating systems and distributions are provided [here](/docs/tutorials/).
+Note that not all the dependencies are currently detected by the `configure` script; missing some of them may later result in failing `ct-ng build`.

-There also two ways how you can obtain the crosstool-NG sources:
+There two ways how you can obtain the crosstool-NG sources:

 -   by [downloading a released tarball](#download-tarball);